NWPUMetaphysicsOffice/Yet-Another-LaTeX-Template-for-NPU-Thesis/README.md

 ## Copyright

-Use this code whatever you want, under the circumstances of acknowleged the GPL license this page below.
+Use this code whatever you want, under the circumstances of acknowledging the GPL license on this page below.
 Star this repository if you like, and it will be very generous of you!

 ## License

-Copyright (c) 2016-2022 *NWPU Metaphysics Office* <https://github.com/NWPUMetaphysicsOffice>
+Copyright (c) 2016-2022 _NWPU Metaphysics Office_ <https://github.com/NWPUMetaphysicsOffice>

 This repo is under the license of **GNU General Public License v3.0**.
-Check [license](LICENSE) for details.
+Check the [license](https://github.com/NWPUMetaphysicsOffice/Yet-Another-LaTeX-Template-for-NPU-Thesis/blob/master/LICENSE "license") for details.

-The association *NWPU Metaphysics Office* is a club-like student group.
+The association _NWPU Metaphysics Office_ is a club-like student group.
 The members are cfrpg, kidozh, njzwj, polossk, in alphabet order.

 ## 彩蛋